Common Core Standards

 Common Core ELA standards emphasize:

-► Reading, writing and speaking grounded in evidence from texts, both literary and informational
+- Reading, writing and speaking grounded in textual evidence

 Math Standards in Common Core